 SMILE is running on a femtosecond laser to reshape the cornea.
 This femtosecond laser is an extremely short-pulsed, near infrared laser often also used to create a LASIK flap.
 The laser's high peak intensity over a very short pulse duration (within a few femtoseconds of time) allows it to create micro-precision single holes (bubbles) that forms together cuts or planes in the corneal tissue without affecting the surrounding tissue.

-It takes an average of 23 seconds for the laser to create a small lens-shaped piece of corneal tissue (called the lenticule) inside the cornea.
+It takes less than 30 seconds for the laser to create a small lens-shaped piece of corneal tissue (called the lenticule) inside the cornea.
 The surgeon then removes the lenticule through a small incision outer part of the eye.
 This reshapes the cornea and corrects the refractive error.

 The femtosecond laser produces a thin layer just beneath the surface of the eye, and at the same time creates a small opening.
 It’s an almost silent, noiseless, odourless procedure and the patient can remain in the same position from start to finish.